How to Value Your Arrived Investment

 Location is a major key to a property’s performance.

 Rental homes earn from income and appreciation, but it isn’t always a 50/50 split.
 Some markets will have most of the financial returns come from dividends, and some will have most returns come from appreciation.

 With the introduction of share prices, investors can track that unrealized appreciation to monitor investment performance.

 There are a few potential causes for a share price dropping below the initial $10 value.

-- Lower Cash Reserves: Given that the share price is calculated using all the assets and liabilities owned by the LLC if the cash reserves have become reduced, the share price will be reduced as well.
-The cash reserves can be affected by things like servicing loans, vacancy while the property is initially being marketed to investors or repairs and maintenance costs.
+Given that the Share Price is calculated using all the assets and liabilities owned by the LLC., if the cash reserves have become reduced, the share price will be reduced as well.
+The cash reserves can be affected by things like servicing loans, vacancy while the property is initially marketed to investors, or repairs and maintenance costs.

-- Lower Property Value: The property value has decreased per a 3rd party valuation estimate.
-These professional 3rd party data sources estimate the home’s value, and then our investments team does a manual review to ensure no extreme outliers in the data.
-If the property value is estimated to be lower than the purchase price, the share price will reflect that and be reduced.
+The property value has decreased per a third-party valuation estimate.
+These professional third-party data sources estimate the home’s value, and then our investments team does a manual review to ensure no extreme outliers in the data.
+If the property value is estimated to be lower than the purchase price, the Share Price will reflect that and be reduced.

-- Pro-rated Upfront Fees: The share prices also include adjustments for the upfront fees involved in the investment.
-The Arrived sourcing fee and the other upfront investment costs are meant to be for an investment period of at least 5 years.
-Accordingly, we structure these costs so that the share price reflects only the prorated fees up through that time
+The share prices also include adjustments for the upfront fees involved in the investment.
+The Arrived sourcing fee and the other upfront investment costs are meant to be for an investment period of at least five years.
+Accordingly, we structure these costs so that the Share Price reflects only the prorated fees up through that time.